kvalge/board-games-java-spring/README.md

 # Board Games application

 Board games orders management system which allows to create and modify products and orders.
+Used IDE: IntelliJ 2022.2.3.

 ## Main functionalities